Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/vault-queries.md

 @NotNull
 Result<T> collect(@NotNull List<R> resultSet, @NotNull Map<String, Object> parameters);
 ```

-This will define how we collect our result set.
+This will define how we collect our result set, the collector class should look like the following:

-{{< note >}}
-  This function is no longer called one-by-one on each result, this is called on the whole result set.
-{{< /note >}}

-Our collector class would look like this:

 ```kotlin
 class DummyCustomQueryCollector : VaultNamedQueryCollector<String, Int> {